4. Technical specifications

 Population centre/rural area type (POP_CNTR_RA_type)

-For population centres, the type code indicates the relationship of the population centre to the CMA/CA structure.
+For population centres, the type code indicates the relationship of the population centre to the census metropolitan area and census agglomeration structure.

 - 0 Rural area